WHITE PAPER

 The MQTT Broker handles client connection, disconnection, subscription, and unsubscription requests, and routing messages.
 A powerful MQTT broker can support massive connections and million-level message throughput, helping IoT service providers focus on business and quickly create a reliable MQTT application.

-For more details on MQTT brokers, please check the blog The Ultimate Guide to MQTT Broker Comparison in 2023.
+For more details on MQTT brokers, please check the blog MQTT Broker: How It Works, Popular Options, and Quickstart.

 Publish–subscribe pattern